Discover the Largest Prairie Rattlesnake Ever Recorded!

 The prairie rattlesnake, or Crotalus viridis, is a venomous pit viper that is usually found in the west of the United States.
-It can also be found in Southern Canada and Northern Mexico.
-It has two subspecies, the prairie rattlesnake and the Hopi rattlesnake.
+It can also be found from Southern Canada to Northern Mexico.
+It has two subspecies: the prairie rattlesnake and the Hopi rattlesnake.
 Its venom has neurotoxic properties, meaning that once the venom travels through the bloodstream, it begins to attack the nervous system.
-Although this snake is venomous, it is quite small in size compared to other snakes.
-The prairie rattlesnake proves that size does not always indicate the level of danger for a species.
-So, exactly how “big” is the largest prairie rattlesnake ever recorded?
+Although this snake is venomous, it is quite small compared to other snakes.
+The prairie rattlesnake proves that size does not always indicate the level of danger.
+So, exactly how big is the largest prairie rattlesnake ever recorded?
 Read on to find out!

 Largest Prairie Rattlesnake Ever Recorded